-- Use black ink or black ball-point pen. - Answer ALL questions in the spaces provided. - Do all rough work in this book.
+- Use black ink or black ball-point pen. - Answer ALL questions in the spaces provided.
+Do not write on blank pages. - Do all rough work in this book.
 Cross through any work you do not want to be marked. - In all calculations, show clearly how you work out your answer.